dyrdadev/ohi-ohi-dungeon/README.md

 # Ohi Ohi Dungeon

-"Ohi Ohi Dungeon" is a small unity game project that was developed for use in lectures at the university.
+"Ohi Ohi Dungeon" is a small Unity game project that was developed for use in lectures at the university.
 Feel free to use the project for anything you want.

 ## Third Party Content